justinburnette/screenshot-to-applenotes/README.md

    **Install.command** and choose **Open** instead of double-clicking, then confirm.
 You only need to do this once.
 4. A Terminal window runs the installer and closes when done.
+5. Enable Accessibility setting "Speak Selection" with Siri voice (see below)

 ## Install from source